hazikchaudhry/ENSO/README.md

 1. Launch the application
 2. Click "Upload Document" to select your learning material (PDF/DOCX/TXT)
 3. Select the page range you want to focus on
-4. Choose your preferred AI model
-5. Click "Start Learning" to begin
-6. Engage in a Socratic dialogue with the AI to deepen your understanding

-## How It Works
+4. Verify Ollama is running locally
+5. Start your learning journey with the AI companion

+## Technical Architecture

-The application uses:
+The application leverages several key technologies:

+- **Document Processing**: PyMuPDF (fitz) and python-docx for text extraction
+- **AI/ML Components**:
+  - LangChain for orchestrating AI workflows
+  - Ollama for local LLM inference
+  - HuggingFace embeddings for text vectorization
   - FAISS for efficient vector similarity search
-- LangChain for RAG implementation
-- Ollama for local LLM inference
-- PyQt6 for the modern UI
+- **UI Framework**: PyQt6 with modern gradient styling

-- Document processing libraries for text extraction
+## Learning Approach

-The AI follows the Feynman Technique principles:
+Enso implements the Feynman Technique through:
-1. Asks you to explain concepts in your own words
+1. Engaging users in natural dialogue about concepts
-2. Identifies gaps in understanding
+2. Identifying knowledge gaps through Socratic questioning
-3. Provides progressive hints rather than direct answers
+3. Providing progressive hints rather than direct answers
-4. Encourages connections between concepts
-5. Uses analogies and real-world examples
+4. Using analogies and real-world examples
+5. Encouraging users to explain concepts in their own words

+## Features in Detail

+- **Smart Context Retrieval**: Uses FAISS similarity search to find relevant context
+- **Real-time Responses**: Streams tokens for dynamic response generation
+- **Rich Text Support**: Format your messages with bold, italic, and bullet points
+- **Conversation Management**: Tracks conversation state and maintains context
+- **Error Handling**: Robust error management with user-friendly messages